sarahchima/personal-website/src/pages/blog/react-fragments.md

 ---
 title: React Fragments
 date: "2019-03-11"
-description:  Learn what React modals are and how you can use them.
+description:  Learn what React fragments are and how you can use them.
 tags: ["es6", "javascript", "react"]
 ---